offgridauthor/verif-demo/README.md

 2. Copy URL of build artifact and add as WORKFLOW_URL to `2a-propose-and-verify.js`
 3. Run `yarn upgrade`

-### Deploy Upgrade and Verify (using `upgrades` and `defender-admin`)

-1. Write a new implementation of the deployed contract, compile, commit and push to repository
-2. Copy URL of build artifact and add as WORKFLOW_URL to `2a-propose-and-verify.js`
-3. Run `yarn upgrade-admin`

 ### Automate Upgrade Proposal and Verification (using Github Actions)

 1. Add environment variables to Github Secrets